Join Wisconsin’s Foster Families — Make a Difference Today

 Adult supervision is required

-Children with trauma histories need more supervision—not because they’re “bad,” but because they’re learning how to feel safe and regulate their emotions, often for the first time.
-That learning process is not quick, and it doesn’t always fit neatly into a lunch break or after-school schedule.
+That learning process is not quick, and it doesn’t always fit neatly into a lunch break, scheduled PTO, or after-school schedules.
 Being present during these moments is how our foster parents build trust and teach safety.

 Being a foster parent might be the best "work" you've ever done!